There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 Pros: This one's tried and true.
 You're letting nature do the work for you-the lapping of waves against the shore, the warm feel of sand between your toes, the soft glow of twilight.

-Cons: Screaming children, crabs, and jellyfish.
-Obviously scout your beach in advance and ensure it's secluded and safe.
+Cons: Screaming children, crabs, jellyfish, large men in tiny Speedos.
+Obviously scout your beach in advance and ensure it’s secluded and safe.

 The Hike